|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Due to a spheromak's toroidal shape and the uniform charge distribution along the current path the surface charge density and surface current density at the outer perimeter of the spheromak wall are less than the surface charge density and surface current density at the inner perimeter of the spheromak wall.

 Basic electromagnetic theory indicates that parallel electric currents flowing in the same direction magnetically attract each other.
 If these parallel currents are composed of charge strings that have the same net charge the charge strings electrically repel each other.
 In circumstances when the electric and magnetic forces on the moving charges are in balance a spheromak can exist.
-This existence requirement is developed on the web page titled CHARGE HOSE THEORY.
+This existence requirement is developed on the web page titled CHARGE HOSE PROPERTIES.

 A spheromak retains its size and shape due to its own electric and magnetic fields.
 The spheromak wall position is stable because at every point on the spheromak wall there is field energy density balance (and hence force balance) between the internal and external fields.
 The net charge and the charge motion along the closed charge motion path cause the electric, magnetic and inertial forces at the spheromak wall to net to zero.
 Note that inertial forces apply to plasma spheromaks but do not apply to atomic particle spheromaks.